Meet Our Doulas

 Zoë Francesca Goldblatt

-Zoë has a playful, gentle, loving spirit and a deeply compassionate soulful presence.
-In addition to providing Doula services, she offers grief counseling, and is active in the AriYael Jewish Healing Center.
-For over 10 years, Zoe has specialized in working with people experiencing memory loss, and their caregivers at Z*O*E Activity Therapies.
-Where appropriate, she uses music, poetry, visual art and other expressive arts to help connect her clients to their own truths about life and death.
+Zoë has a gentle, loving spirit and a deeply compassionate, soulful presence.
+For over 13 years, Zoë has specialized in working with people living with dementia, and their caregivers, at Z*O*E Activity Therapies.
+Where appropriate, she uses music, poetry, and other expressive arts to help connect her clients to their own truths about life and death.
+In addition to providing Doula services, Zoë offers grief and bereavement counseling.

 Zoë embraces Jewish spiritual practice and is comfortable working with people of all religious and non-religious backgrounds.
-She is an ally to LGBTQ families and communities.
+She is an ally to LGBTQIA families and communities.
 She is supportive of Palliative Care, Hospice Care, and people who choose the End of Life Option Act (Medical Aid in Dying).
-Zoë has training in Relationship & Intimacy coaching through the Somatica Institute and is comfortable with addressing another, often hidden dimension of aging and disability: challenges with intimacy and attachment.
+Zoë has training in Relationship & Intimacy coaching through the Somatica Institute and can competently address another, often hidden dimension of aging and disability: challenges with intimacy and attachment.

 Amanda Tart-Walker